Modeling Noisy Quantum Circuits Using Experimental Characterization: Experimental Characterization

 We test the accuracy of the noisy subcircuit models with estimated parameters from experimental characterization.
 For these tests, we use explicit numerical simulation of the quantum state prepared by each noisy subcircuit model.
 We estimate the measurement outcomes for these modeled circuits using the simulated quantum state, and we compare these simulated observables with the corresponding experimental observations from the \poughkeepsie device.
 The accuracy of the noisy subcircuit model is quantified using the total variation distance (TVD) defined in \eqn{eq:TVD}.

 Our simulations of the quantum state use a numerical simulator bundled into the Qiskit software framework.
 The Aer software simulates both noiseless and noisy quantum circuits using the same Qiskit programs sent to the \poughkeepsie device as input.
 We constrain the simulator to a statevector simulation method.
 Within Aer, we input the noise models using the error rates and noise operators of depolarizing and readout channels as defined in Sec.~\ref{sec:application}.
 Aer models gate noise using error functions parameterized by these error rates which create noisy descriptions of gates for simulation.
 When a noisy simulation is run, these functions sample errors and inject them as operations within the circuit.
 We tailor the simulations to match the developed noisy subcircuit models.
 Each test case acquired $N_s$ samples in order to mimic the finite statistics from experimental characterization.

-In addition, Aer provides a built-in noise model for the unitary gates and measurements that uses parameters derived from an RB protocol that is executed periodically as part of the IBM calibration and maintenance.
-We also execute simulations using this noise model using the parameters from RB available at the time of our data collection which are reported on the public repository \cite{publicrepo}.
-These parameters are used as input to Aer as depolarizing channels associated with gate operations and a symmetric bit flip channel associated with readout \cite{aerrelease}.
+We generate a number of simulation samples of 8,192 shots per sample to create a sampling distribution.
+We report the standard deviation of this distribution which represents error due to variability in sampling in simulation.

 A comparison of accuracy for different noisy subcircuit models is shown in Fig.~\ref{fig:compositemodels} for simulating the Bell state circuit on qubits 0 and 1 on the \poughkeepsie device.
-We calculate the TVD between experiment and simulation using seven different noise cases.
+We calculate the TVD between experiment and simulation using six different noise cases.
 We consider symmetric readout only (SRO), asymmetric readout only (ARO), \cnot depolarizing error only (DP), symmetric readout with \cnot error (SRO+DP), and asymmetric readout with \cnot error (ARO+DP).
-The error rate parameters are fit to the composite noise model, e.g. the depolarizing parameter in the SRO+DP case is not the same as in the ARO+DP case.
-We also simulate a noiseless Bell state and a Bell state using Aer's built-in noisy device simulator for context and comparison.
-These results show that the noisy circuit model yielding the smallest TVD is composed from the asymmetric readout channel with a \cnot depolarizing channel (ARO+DP).
+The error rate parameters are optimized for each composite noise model, e.g.~the optimal depolarizing parameter in the SRO+DP case may not be the same value found for the ARO+DP case.
+We also simulate a noiseless Bell state for a baseline comparison.